SSWConsulting/SSW.Rules.Content/rules/separate-urge-from-behavior/rule.md

 These habits are not good as they lead to negative emotional responses.

-To get out of this habit, you can separate the initial emotional urge from the actual behavior and break the connection.
+To get out of this habit, you can try separate the initial emotional urge from the actual behavior and break the connection.

-Next time you are in a situation where you have the urge to behave negatively, instead of reacting immediately set a timer for 30 min.
+Next time you are in a situation where you have the urge to respond negatively, instead of reacting immediately set a timer for 30 min.
-After this time, you can decide if you still want to proceed.
+After this time, you can decide if you still want to proceed once your head is clear.

 This technique can help you